 Day trading comes with tax implications that some novice investors may not be aware of.
 Every time you realize a gain, such as when you sell an asset for a profit, that trade is subject to investment-related tax.

 The more trades you make that generate a profit, the more tax you have to pay.
 While free trading is a huge win for Canadian investors, make sure you understand the tax implications of frequent, short-term trades and explore ways to pay less tax.

 Also, day trading does not actually help the economy.
 When you day trade, or swing trade, you’re making a quick profit rather than investing in companies you believe in.
 Investing long-term helps businesses grow, create jobs, and add value to their local economy and the greater Canadian economy as well.
 That’s not to discount how growing your own wealth has a positive ripple effect, but it is something to consider before you engage in frequent trades.

 The short answer is yes.
-National Bank and Disnat offer a lot more than a simple, bare interface.
-They also offer clients research and education.
-Wealthsimple offers financial education as well as its award-winning technology, and MOGO will likely impress as well.
-Zero-commission trading does not mean bare-bones service.
-It means that investors that felt excluded or hesitant to take on so many fees, can feel more confident investing their money.
+National Bank and Disnat both offer a lot more than a simple, bare interface.
+They also offer clients research tools and education.
+Wealthsimple offers financial education as well as its award-winning robo-advisor technology but lacks the common tools and resources provided by traditional brokerages.

 That said, zero-commission trading does not mean bare-bones service.
 It means that investors who feel excluded or hesitant to take on so many fees can now confidently invest their money.